-The set of activities and responsibilities that comprise legal operations management has existed for as long as in-house legal teams have existed: someone (or some group of people) within the legal team has long been responsible for managing law firm billing, keeping track of important documents, and so on.
+The set of activities and responsibilities that comprise legal operations management has existed for as long as in-house legal departments have existed: someone (or some group of people) within the legal team has long been responsible for managing law firm billing, keeping track of important documents, and so on.
 Large financial services organizations, which typically manage hundreds of millions of dollars in law firm spend every year, were the first to realize that this was a function unto itself.
-It was at these organizations that legal operations began to coalesce as a new function within the legal team.
+It was at these organizations that legal operations began to coalesce as a new function within the legal department.

 It wasn’t until the early 2010s that these activities and responsibilities started to coalesce into a discrete function called corporate legal operations.
 Since that time the discipline has exploded.
-There’s a dedicated professional organization, Corporate Legal Operations Consortium (CLOC), whose membership has swelled from 500 in 2016 to over 2,000 in 2020.
-As of November 2020, about 26,000 LinkedIn members have “legal operations” in their title.
-Put simply, legal operations has become the norm, rather than the exception.
+There’s a dedicated professional organization, Corporate Legal Operations Consortium (also known as CLOC), whose membership has swelled from 500 in 2016 to over 2,000 in 2021, and respondents to CLOC’s 2021 State of the Industry Survey reported an average of 7 legal ops FTEs, up from 6 in 2020.

-Brightflag’s smallest customer, a two-person legal team, consists of a General Counsel and a Legal Operations Manager.
+Brightflag’s smallest customer, a two-person legal department, consists of a General Counsel and a Legal Operations Manager.
 On the other hand, Brightflag’s largest customers have entire legal operations departments, led by a Vice President of Legal Operations or a Director of Legal Operations, consisting of more than a dozen team members spanning process, analysis, and even software development roles.

 Meet the Catalysts of Legal Operations

 Corporate legal operations professionals have diverse backgrounds.
 Many are current or former attorneys or paralegals; others are consultants, technologists, or finance experts.
-What’s common across all legal operations professionals is a focus on constant improvement and transformation; indeed, they are the catalysts of modern legal teams.
+What’s common across all legal operations teams is a focus on constant improvement and transformation; indeed, they are the catalysts of modern legal department.
 We’ve published featured profiles of a number of these catalysts as part of Brightflag’s ongoing efforts to advance the legal operations community.

 Brenda Hansen began her career as a paralegal before joining a multinational biotechnology company as its Compliance & Legal Operations Lead, where she served for almost 11 years.
 Now a Senior Legal Operations Consultant with UpLevel Ops, a Brightflag partner, Brenda focuses on how to make lasting changes in legal operations.
 It’s a topic on which she is uniquely qualified to speak.

-Stéphanie Hamon has spent her entire career on how to reposition relationships that surround legal operations, first in client relationship and business development roles at AmLaw Global 200 law firms, then as Head of Commercial Management for one of the world’s largest banks, and now as Head of Legal Operations Consulting for Norton Rose Fulbright, a member of the AmLaw 100 and a Brightflag partner.
+Stéphanie Hamon has spent her entire career on how to reposition relationships that surround legal operations, first in client relationship and business development roles at Am Law Global 200 law firms, then as Head of Commercial Management for one of the world’s largest banks, and now as Head of Legal Operations Consulting for Norton Rose Fulbright, a member of the Am Law 100 and a Brightflag partner.

-And if you’re thinking of getting started with legal operations, consider watching our webinar with Sheila Dusseau, Head of Global Legal Operations for Ferring Pharmaceuticals, also a Brightflag customer.
+And if you’re thinking of getting started with legal ops, consider watching our webinar with Sheila Dusseau, Head of Global Legal Operations for Ferring Pharmaceuticals, also a Brightflag customer.
 In it Sheila shares five lessons from her first year in legal operations, ranging from the relationship between legal and finance teams to implementing legal technology to setting goals and KPIs.

 Legal Operations Software